 • A capacity allocation process may, for example, lead to a congestion statement (see section 4.6 and Appendix 10 item 3).
 Such a capacity bottleneck may be of an infrastructural nature or result from the provisions of the applicable environmental rules and regulations.
 ProRail will by means of a capacity analysis and capacity enhancement plan determine possible measures aimed at increasing the capacity, including a schedule for the performance of such measures.
 41 Possible measures are process adjustment, infrastructural measures or environmental measures.
-The capacity enhancement plan is drawn up in consultation with the users of the congested railway.
+The capacity enhancement plan is drawn up in consultation with the users of the congested railway infrastructure.
+ProRail uses a multi-criteria analysis (MCA) to determine and prioritise the most cost-effective measures.